Liturgiam authenticam: Use of the Nova Vulgata

-However, the instruction precises (n.
+However, the instruction specifies (n.
 24) that translations should not be made from the Nova Vulgata, but "must be made directly from the original texts, namely the Latin, as regards the texts of ecclesiastical composition, or the Hebrew, Aramaic, or Greek, as the case may be, as regards the texts of Sacred Scripture".
 Therefore, the instruction does not recommend a translation of the Bible or of the liturgy based upon the Latin Nova Vulgata; the Nova Vulgata must simply being used as an "auxiliary tool" (n.
 24).

 Reactions

 The American Catholic Biblical Association reacted negatively to the publication of the instruction.
 In reaction to this, Cardinal Medina wrote in Notitiae to answer criticisms and misunderstandings concerning the instruction.

-Bruce Harbert, a former executive secretary of ICEL, considered the instruction a “courageous document on texts,” saying that “It’s not easy to write prescriptively on language, but I thought it did so very well.
-The time had come when some guidance had to be given.”
+Bruce Harbert, a former executive secretary of ICEL, considered the instruction a "courageous document on texts", saying that "It's not easy to write prescriptively on language, but I thought it did so very well.
+The time had come when some guidance had to be given."

-Aftermath
+Following the publication of Liturgiam authenticam, a revised translation of the Roman Missal was published in 2010.

+In 2005, the Protestant Church of Germany withdrew from an ecumenical Bible translation project due to concern that Liturgiam authenticam was fundamentally irreconcilable with Protestant goals in Biblical translation.

+Later developments

 In December 2016, Pope Francis authorized a commission to study Liturgiam authenticam.